HagesLab/Interferogram_FFT/README.md

 # Interferogram_FFT
-Analysis of spectral interferogram data using a fast-Fourier transform (FFT) on the NIREOS GEMENI interferometer
+Analysis of spectral interferogram data using a fast-Fourier transform (FFT) on the NIREOS GEMENI interferometer.

+Unfortunately, we no longer maintain this project actively for lack of time.
+We nevertheless hope that these scripts will be useful to anyone performing photoluminescence or interferometry measurements.

 ## Installing
 Download scripts to your computer.
 The main scripts are "Gemini_Averaged_MAP_script_CJH.py" and "Gemini_MAP_script_CJH.py".
 To run these scrpits, make sure they are in the same directory as all the other helper .py files.
 Also, the 3 calibration files (202009015_parameters_cal.txt; 202009015_parameters_int.txt; 202009015_parameters_scale.txt) must also be in the same directory.